What is hand-foot syndrome?

 Treatment of hand-foot syndrome

-The only treatment shown to be of any benefit for hand-foot syndrome is ceasing the chemotherapy, waiting until the reaction has improved and recommencing therapy at a lower dose and/or frequency.
+Until recently, the only treatment shown to be of any benefit for hand-foot syndrome was ceasing the chemotherapy, waiting until the reaction has improved and recommencing therapy at a lower dose and/or frequency.

 Patient education regarding this condition before starting chemotherapy is important so that patients report it promptly, especially when on chemotherapy drugs administered orally at home.